Nearly Half Of All Babies In U.S. Now Born Outside Of Marriage In What Experts See As Major Cultural Shift

 “The trend will continue, there’s no doubt about it,” he said.
 “We can’t go back to ’50s.”

-According to John Santelli, a professor in population, family health and pediatrics at Columbia’s Mailman School of Public Health, the way Western life and norms used to go “has been reversed.”

-“Cohabiting partners are having children before getting married.
-That’s a long-term trend across developing nations,” he said.

-Kelly Jones, the director for the Center on the Economics of Reproductive Health at the Institute for Women’s Policy Research, suggests the births out of wedlock might be attributed to a change in societal and religious norms about marriage, childbearing and women in the workforce.
+Kelly Jones, the director for the Center on the Economics of Reproductive Health at the Institute for Women’s Policy Research, suggests the births out of wedlock might be attributed to a change in societal and religious norms about marriage, childbearing, and women in the workforce.

 “Women are claiming their ground professionally,” she said.
 “Delaying motherhood is a rational decision when you consider the impact it can have on your career, and that’s contributing to this trend.”